louisheath/nodejs-course/notes.md

 After requiring the package, we use `var app = express();`.
 Mappings and listeners are created via methods of this object.

-Express detects the content type of basic responses.
+Express automatically detects the content type of basic responses.

+'middleware' can be used for authentication, amongst other things.
+When requests come in they are first evaluated on the middleware functions before they reach the end point.

 ### serving pages